Permission for pets and service animals

 Permission criteria for pets

-Permission to have a pet will only be given if all of the following criteria are met:
+Permission to have a pet will be given if all the following criteria are met:

 • You have, and continue to, conduct your tenancy satisfactorily

-• Space needed to keep the pet does not detract from the primary use of the property
+• The space needed to keep the pet does not detract from the primary use of the property

 • You or a member of your household has not been found guilty or been suspected of causing cruelty and neglect to a pet in the past or has history of inadequate or detrimental animal ownership